 It’s no secret that we are big fans of Chase products.
-Chase Sapphire products being our favorite Travel Credit Card.
+Chase Sapphire products are our favorite Travel Credit Card.
 Chase branded credit cards with their own point system, called Ultimate Rewards.
 The Ultimate Rewards have their own portal where you can book flights, hotels, and even car rentals or excursions.
 You can also transfer the points to multiple airlines/hotels.
 This makes these points SUPER versatile and we love collecting them.
 There are even a few business cards you can get with Chase to collect these points.
 You can check out our Top Credit Cards for more.

 Chase Sapphire products are very similar in their benefits, however, depending on your travel and uses, will depend on which card you should hold.
 Lets break them both down.